canonical-web-and-design/tutorials.ubuntu.com/tutorials/install-ubuntu-server/install-ubuntu-server.md

 ## Package retrieval
 Duration: 0:02

-After accepting the changes that are going to be made to your storage, Ubuntu Server will be assemble the packages to be installed.
+After accepting the changes that are going to be made to your storage, the installer will determine the packages to be installed.
 This will take a few moments.

 You will then be asked to enter an HTTP proxy address.
 This can be ignored if you don't know whether you need one to access the internet from your server.
 You'll also be asked whether you require automatic updates.
 Selecting 'Install security updates automatically' is the safest default option.